FRAUD ALERT: PA Turnpike Warns of Ongoing Smishing Scam.

 Project Overview

 The Hickory Run Road Bridge, located directly to the north of the Hawk Falls Bridge, will also be replaced with this project.
-This three-span overpass bridge, measuring 111' in length, carries the PA Turnpike over PA State Route 534.
-It will be replaced with a new 120' long, single-span bridge.
+This three-span overpass bridge, measuring 111 feet in length, carries the PA Turnpike over PA State Route 534.
+It will be replaced with a new 120-foot-long, single-span bridge.
 By eliminating the two existing concrete piers, the new bridge will provide a more open feel for travelers on Hickory Run Road, and also provides room for future roadway upgrades on this vital link through Hickory Run State Park.

 To maintain smooth and consistent traffic flow on the Turnpike during construction, both new bridges will be constructed on a new roadway alignment just east of the current alignment.
 Once completed, traffic will be shifted to the new structures with only minor traffic control measures needed to complete the transitional roadway.